pikepdf/pikepdf/docs/references/contributing.rst

 In general we prefer to make our C++ look similar to Python PEP8, within reason, because our code is primarily a Python binding.
 That is, variable and method names are snake_case, class names are CamelCase.
-Our coding conventions are closer to pybind11's than QPDF's.
+Our coding conventions are closer to pybind11's than qpdf's.
 When a C++ object wraps is a Python object, it should follow the Python naming conventions for that type of object, e.g.
 ``auto Decimal = py::module_::import("decimal").attr("Decimal")``
 for a reference to the Python ``Decimal`` class even though it is a C++ object.